District Leadership Committee

 What is a District Leadership Committee?

-In order to ensure successful district elections, the district governor must appoint a district leadership committee.
+In order to ensure successful district elections, the district director must appoint a district leadership committee.
 The work of the committee is critical in ensuring long-term district success.
 They must (1) seek out prospective candidates; (2) evaluate and interview candidates; (3) nominate candidates; and (4) provide a complete report of candidates.
-The district leadership committee report must be presented to the district governor at least six weeks before the district's Annual Business Meeting.
+The district leadership committee report must be presented to the district director at least six weeks before the district's Annual Business Meeting.

 Committee Member Qualifications:

 Each committee member must be a member in good standing of a club in good standing and shall be selected from different divisions (or areas in districts without divisions).
 Each division (or area in districts without divisions) should be represented on the committee.
 Any committee member(s) may participate by telephone conference, email, or other means of communication when distance is an obstacle to participation.
 No member may have served on the committee the previous year.
 International director/officer candidates, region advisors and current members of the Toastmasters International Board of Directors cannot serve on the committee.

 To avoid the appearance of bias or impropriety, committee members having a personal or professional relationship with a particular candidate shall abstain from the discussion and voting, as a matter of good judgment.
 Members of the committee cannot participate in any campaign for district office nor endorse any candidate for district office.

 The committee may ask to meet personally with candidates.
 Committee deliberations, including vote tallies, are confidential and cannot be divulged to anyone except the district director, World Headquarters, and the Board of Directors.
 The committee shall interview all known candidates for each elected position.
 Each candidate shall be evaluated using standard criteria that the chair will provide to the committee members.

 The committee must verify that candidates meet eligibility requirements.
 No prospective candidate can be nominated until: